 Formal Procedure

 Employees should make their complaint to their Principal/immediate supervisor, who shall immediately, without screening or beginning an investigation, inform the Superintendent of receipt of the complaint.
 Otherwise, the complaint can be filed directly with the Superintendent or, in cases involving sexual harassment/discrimination, with the Title IX/Equity Coordinator.
-Employees who have knowledge of alleged or observed harassment/discrimination shall immediately notify their Principal, immediate supervisor, or the Superintendent.
+Employees who have knowledge of alleged or observed harassment/discrimination shall immediately notify the alleged victim’s Principal, immediate supervisor, or the Superintendent.
 Without a report being made to the Principal or immediate supervisor, Superintendent or Title IX/Equity Coordinator, the District shall not be deemed to have received a complaint of harassment/ discrimination.

 The Superintendent shall designate an individual to investigate the complaint.
 If necessary, the investigator will seek assistance from District administrators.
 In some instances it may be necessary to involve legal counsel, when authorized by the Superintendent, or by the Board if the Superintendent is the subject of the complaint.